 When Soft Credit Checks Happen

-When your credit gets pulled, it’s usually a soft check.
+Most types of situations that lead to credit checks require soft checks. .
 In fact, the only credit decisions that will definitely require a hard credit check are when you apply for a credit card or a loan, although a few things can lead to either type.

 Here are the situations that may require a harmless soft credit check:

 - Checking your own credit.
 You can get a copy of your credit report from each major bureau, TransUnion, Equifax, and Experian, every 12 months via AnnualCreditReport.com.
-We suggest ordering a different one every 4 months, as they contain pretty much the same information.
+We suggest ordering a different one every 4 months so you can catch any major errors that occur throughout the year and fix them soon after they appear.
 In addition, joining WalletHub for free lets you check your daily-updated credit report whenever you want.

 - Employer background checks.
 With your permission and a clear need, an employer may review an abridged version of your credit report as part of its overall evaluation.
 For example, this is common for jobs that require working with money or a security clearance.